atakocabas/CENG453_20231_Group15_frontend/README.md

 ## AI Strategy
 If AI player has enough resources to build a road, it randomly builds a road.
 Then, if AI player has enough resources to build a settlement, it randomly builds a settlement.
 Then, if AI player has enough resources to build a city, it randomly builds a city.
+AI turn ends after this.